8go/matrix-commander/README.md

                         reject verification.
 Once verification is complete,
                         stop the program and run it as a service again.
 Don't send messages or files when you verify.
-  -x RENAME_DEVICE, --rename-device RENAME_DEVICE
+  --set-device-name SET_DEVICE_NAME
-                        Rename the current device to the new device name provided.
+                        Set or rename the current device to the device name provided.
 Send, listen and verify perations are allowed when renaming the device.
-  --display-name DISPLAY_NAME
+  --set-display-name SET_DISPLAY_NAME
-                        Set the display name for the current user to the value provided.
+                        Set or rename the display name for the current user to the display name provided.
 Send, listen and verify perations are allowed when setting the display name.
+  --get-display-name    Get the display name of matrix-commander (itself), or
+                        of one or multiple users.
+Specify user(s) with the --user option.
+If no user is specified get the display name of itself.
+Send, listen and verify perations are allowed when getting display name(s).
   --no-ssl              Skip SSL verification.
 By default (if this option is
                         not used) the SSL certificate is validated for the connection.
 But, if this option is used, then the SSL